ScopeLift/scopelint/README.md

 ## Usage

-Once installed there are three commands:
+Once installed there are four commands:

 - `scopelint fmt`
 - `scopelint check`
+- `scopelint fix`
 - `scopelint spec`

 For all commands, please open issues for any bug reports, suggestions, or feature requests.